pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/05_Class_Settings/07_Custom_Icons.md

 Icons that come along with Pimcore by default can be found in `<YOUR-DOMAN>/admin/misc/icon-list` (backend session needed).

 #### Icon Sizes
 As icons SVG graphics are recommended.
-If you use pixel graphics, maximum size is 18x20 pixels.
+If you use pixel graphics, the maximum size is 18x20 pixels.

 ## Custom Icons and Style in Object-Tree

-TODO update

 It is possible to define custom icons and styles for objects in the object tree.
 In order to do so, overwrite the method `getElementAdminStyle` of `AbstractObject` by [extending the Pimcore